Guggenheim and The Robert H. N. Ho Family Foundation Announcement

 Dr. Berghuis will work in consultation with Alexandra Munroe and the Guggenheim’s curatorial team to identify artists for commissioned projects, and to develop exhibitions and related programs.
 He will also become an integral part of the curatorial department while strengthening its intellectual and collegial network among the Chinese-art community.
 For each commission, the Guggenheim will conduct in-depth research to identify critical topics, significant talent, and trends in contemporary Chinese art and discourse and more broadly, transnational art studies.

-Alexandra Munroe commented, “The Guggenheim sees the continuing augmentation of its holdings as the cornerstone of its Asian Art Program.
+Alexandra Munroe commented, “The Guggenheim sees the continuing augmentation of its holdings as the cornerstone of its Asian Art Initiative.
 In order to establish a truly global collection in the twenty-first century, the Guggenheim must nourish its current holdings of American and European art with masterworks of modern and contemporary Asian art.
 The approach adopted is one of integration rather than segregation—the Asian art holdings will be seen within a larger matrix of world art history, bringing their unique aesthetics, philosophies, conceptual methodologies, politics, and rich inheritances to the fore.
 The Robert H. N. Ho Family Foundation partnership aims to build the Guggenheim’s Chinese art holdings while contributing to both Chinese and international scholarship in the field.”

 The Robert H. N. Ho Family Foundation